lizmat/articles/fall-cleanup.md

 ## Feature requests

 Some of the open issues were basically feature requests.
-Sometimes I felt that they could be easily implemented (such as several error message improvements), for others I felt a [problem-solving issue](https://github.com/raku/problem-solving/issues) would be needed.
+Sometimes I felt that they could be easily implemented (such as several error message improvements) so I implemented them.
+Others I created a Pull Request for.
+And for still others I felt a [problem-solving issue](https://github.com/raku/problem-solving/issues) would be needed (which I then created).
 And some I closed, knowing almost 100% they would never be accepted.

 > If this was one of *your* issues, and you still feel that feature should become part of the Raku Programming Language, please don't be discouraged!
 Looking at a 60+ issues for 3 weeks in a row sometimes made me a bit grumpy at the end of the day.
 Please make a [new problem solving issue](https://github.com/Raku/problem-solving/issues/new/choose) in that case!